presstofan/academic-kickstart/content/authors/admin/_index.md

 Working as a data scientist in a management consulting firm, my job involves helping businesses and policymakers to understand and manage consumer decision-making, solving business problems, generating data-driven insights, and developing data products.

 I am also an AI / deep learning enthusiast and enjoy taking part in data science competitions and open source projects.
+If you find my posts interesting, please connect with me on {{< icon name="linkedin" pack="fab" >}}or{{< icon name="twitter" pack="fab" >}}and I am happy to chat more!